starter69/EngineeringPractical/README.md

 Welcome to the Senior Software Engineer take-home assignment.
 We're very excited you've applied to be a part of our team!

 This project provides a starter Laravel application that uses Blade templates, similar to our core application.
 The assignment is divided into three parts, each building on the previous one.
-You have 24 hours to complete as much as possible.
-Please don't fret if you feel you won't complete the assignment, the goal is simply to assess where you are at.
+You have 24 hours to work on this project.
+Please don't fret if you feel you won't complete the assignment, the goal is simply to assess where you are given a couple of hours to work on a coding problem.
 Please do not feel you need to work on the project for more than a couple of hours at most.

 ## Table of Contents
 - [Overview](#overview)